khoai23/exam_builder/README.md

 - [ ] User management (add, delete, change roles etc.)

 Remaining bugfix/missing features:
+- [ ] Dynamic designation are being lumped with LaTeX's grouping signature e.g x_{2a}.
+This will likely cause problem for complex signatures.
+Need some way to completely move away from it.
 - [ ] Session expiration & archive
 - [ ] Button to flag possible duplicate items (remove or confirm as not-duplicate)
 - [ ] Loading icon while performing modifying action e.g import/rollback
 - [ ] Commit-type import to prevent stupidity
-- [ ] Shared & persistent last category, used for both Build & Modify
+- [x] Shared & persistent last category, used for both Build & Modify
 - [ ] Converter supporting doc file (only docx for now)
 - [ ] Converter supporting multiple-choice question selection; exporting in the more generic xlsx instead.
 - [ ] Converter direct import and copy content to clipboard (right now not working on Firefox)